Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Related Work

 \subsection{Deep Learning-Based Monocular Depth}

 The application of deep convolutional networks to depth estimation transformed the field.
 Eigen~\etal~\cite{eigen2014} first demonstrated that a multi-scale network could predict dense depth maps from single images by learning monocular depth cues.
 Self-supervised methods SfMLearner~\cite{zhou2017} and Monodepth2~\cite{godard2019} removed the need for LiDAR supervision.
 MiDaS~\cite{ranftl2020} trained on thirteen mixed datasets with a scale-and-shift-invariant loss for zero-shot cross-dataset transfer.
 DPT~\cite{ranftl2021} replaced the CNN backbone with a Vision Transformer.
-ZoeDepth~\cite{bhat2023} addressed metric scale through an adaptive metric binning module, achieving 21\% relative improvement on NYU-Depth v2.
+ZoeDepth~\cite{bhat2023} addressed metric scale through the same seed-bin/attractor architecture described above, achieving a 21\% relative improvement in absolute relative error on NYU-Depth v2 over the prior state of the art.
 Depth Anything~\cite{yang2024} achieved state-of-the-art zero-shot generalization via teacher-student distillation on unlabeled internet images.
 Comprehensive surveys are available in Masoumian~\etal~\cite{masoumian2022}, Li~\etal~\cite{li2024acm}, and Rajapaksha~\etal~\cite{rajapaksha2024}.
 ZoeDepth has been shown to degrade significantly in natural outdoor environments~\cite{wildlife2025}, confirming that domain shift remains unsolved.

 Song~\etal~\cite{song2020} proposed an end-to-end deep network for inter-vehicle distance and velocity estimation from monocular video, integrating optical flow and scene geometry, but requiring domain-specific training data.
 Despite impressive results, all deep methods share the fundamental limitation that their predictions cannot be bounded analytically for safety certification purposes, unlike the geometric prior approach of \tmdeE{}.